B-cell receptor: Signaling pathways of the B cell receptor

+Contributions of mechanical forces to activation

+B cells are able to gather and grab antigens by engaging biochemical modules for receptor clustering, cell spreading, generation of pulling forces, and receptor transport, which eventually culminates in endocytosis and antigen presentation.
+B cells' mechanical activity adheres to a pattern of negative and positive feedbacks that regulate the quantity of removed antigen by manipulating the dynamic of BCR–antigen bonds directly.
+Particularly, grouping and spreading increase the relation of antigen with BCR, thereby proving sensitivity and amplification.
+On the other hand, pulling forces delink the antigen from the BCR, thus testing the quality of antigen binding.

 The B-cell receptor in malignancy

 The B-cell receptor has been shown to be involved in the pathogenesis of various B cell derived lymphoid cancers.
 Although it may be possible that stimulation by antigen binding contributes to the proliferation of malignant B cells, increasing evidence implicates antigen-independent self-association of BCRs as a key feature in a growing number of B cell neoplasias.
 B cell receptor signalling is currently a therapeutic target in various lymphoid neoplasms.
 It has been shown that BCR signaling is synchronised with CD40 pathway activation provided by B-T cell interactions, and this seems to be essential to trigger proliferation of leukemic B cells.

+B-cell receptor (BCR) repertoire profiling in tumor tissue and peripheral blood has emerged as a critical tool for characterizing the anti-tumor humoral immune response and predicting clinical outcomes to immunotherapy.
+In the context of non-small cell lung cancer (NSCLC), BCR metrics obtained through sequencing of both tumour tissue and peripheral blood have been shown to predict with high accuracy the probability of achieving a complete pathological response (CPR) following neoadjuvant chemo-immunotherapy treatment.